spree/smtp_endpoint/README.md

 Send plain text email via SMTP (GMail, Sendgrid, etc.) using notification messages as the input.

-* Receives notification:[info|warn|error] messages and sends the notification to the configured recipients.
+* Receives notification (info, warn, error) messages and sends the notification to the configured recipients.

 # Message Format